Pembrokeshire

 Dale: (SM 812 058) g Large pay and display car park near the beach, £5 in 2021.
 Pontoon and slipway, allowing access at all states of the tide.
 Can be busy.

 Martin's Haven: (SM 760 091) g Large national trust car park (with overflow parking) 200 m up the road from a small beach.
-It may be possible to drop boats closer to the water.
+It may be possible to drop boats closer to the water by reversing down a steep lane.
+In the mornings Martins Haven is often busy with day trippers and watersports groups, so it can pay to arrive early.
+It always feels much quieter and more laid back when you return in the afternoon.
+Public toilets, which often provide nesting places for the local House Martins.

 St. Brides Haven: (SM 802 109) g Free parking, with toilets, on the north side of the churchyard, a short carry to the beach.